cloudant-labs/graphdb-slate/source/includes/api/_using_views.md

-When a view is defined in a design document, a corresponding index is also created, based on the key information defined within the view.
+When a view is defined in a design document, a corresponding index is also created, based on the information defined within the view.
-The index helps improve performance when using the view to access documents, for example when searching or selecting documents.
-To save time,
-the index is not populated with content until the view is used.
+Indexes let you select for documents by criteria other than their `_id` field, for instance by a field or combination of fields or by a value that is computed based on the contents of the document.

-The index content is generated when the view is first used.
+The index is populated as soon as the design document is created.
+On large databases, this process might take a while.

-The index content is updated incrementally and automatically when the view is used again after any one of the following three situations has occurred:
+The index content is updated incrementally and automatically when any one of the following three events has occurred:

 -   A new document has been added to the database.
 -   An existing document has been deleted from the database.
--   An existing document in the database has been updated or modified in some way.
+-   An existing document in the database has been updated.

-When a view is being applied to the database, a check is first made to see if any index updates should be performed.
-If any updates are required,
-they are completed before the view query is applied.

-View indexes are rebuilt entirely when the view definition changes.
+View indexes are rebuilt entirely when the view definition changes or when another view definition in the same design document changes.
 This ensures that changes to the view definitions are reflected in the view indexes.
 To achieve this,
 a 'fingerprint' of the view definition is created whenever the design document is updated.